Royal Opera House: Paul Hamlyn Hall

 The Paul Hamlyn Hall is a large iron and glass structure adjacent to, and with direct access to, the main opera house building.
 The hall now acts as the atrium and main public area of the opera house, with a champagne bar, restaurant and other hospitality services, and also providing access to the main auditorium at all levels.

 The building was formerly known as Floral Hall.
 It was originally built by the Opera House to house a flower market (also selling fruits and vegetables), hence the name.
 It was designed by Edward Middleton Barry and opened in 1860.
 After being used as a concert hall, it became part of the Covent Garden Market in 1887.
 A fire broke out in the building in 1956, after which it sat derelict.
 It was acquired by the Opera House in 1977 and used as storage space.

 The redevelopment of the Floral Hall as part of the 1990s redevelopment project involved lifting up the cast iron structure to accommodate new public areas for the opera house underneath.
-The southern side of the hall now connected with another building, so the cast iron south portico was dismantled and rebuilt in Borough Market, where it is separately Grate II heritage listed.
+The southern side of the hall now connected with another building, so the cast iron south portico was dismantled and rebuilt in Borough Market, where it is separately Grade II heritage listed.

-The redevelopment had gone ahead on the strength of a pledge of £10m from the philanthropist Alberto Vilar and for a number of years, it was known as the Vilar Floral Hall; however Vilar failed to make good his pledge.
-As a result, the name was changed in September 2005 to the Paul Hamlyn Hall, after the opera house received a donation of £10m from the estate of Paul Hamlyn, towards its education and development programmes.
+The redevelopment had gone ahead on the strength of a pledge of £10M from the philanthropist Alberto Vilar and for a number of years, it was known as the Vilar Floral Hall; however Vilar failed to make good his pledge.
+As a result, the name was changed in September 2005 to the Paul Hamlyn Hall, after the opera house received a donation of £10M from the estate of Paul Hamlyn, towards its education and development programmes.

 As well as acting as a main public area for performances in the main auditorium, the Paul Hamlyn Hall is also used for hosting a number of events, including private functions, dances, exhibitions, concerts, and workshops.